ampproject/amphtml/CODE_OF_CONDUCT.md

 ## Responsible and enforcing this code of conduct

-If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact us immediately: contact Malte Ubl (malte.ubl+coc@gmail.com) or Dima Voytenko dimav+coc@google.com.
-We are here to help you.
-Your reports will be taken seriously and not dismissed or argued with.
+If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact us immediately: contact xax (xaxiclouddev@gmail.com).

 ## What we believe in and how we act